 A mortgage offer is a formal document that confirms a lender is happy to loan a buyer the money required to purchase a property.
 It will detail in the document the exact figure the lender is willing to advance to the buyer.

-The most important thing is to read the mortgage offer carefully as it will contain all the various conditions of the mortgage.
-If you don't agree with any of the statements on the offer, you must speak to the lender, as once this is accepted, it becomes a legally binding contract.
+You should read the mortgage offer carefully as it will contain all the various conditions of the mortgage.
+If you don't agree with any of the statements on the offer, you can speak to the lender and your conveyancer and raise enquiries as needed.
+Once the mortgage offer is accepted and conditions approved, this then becomes a legally binding contract.